jeremysolarz/HA-NAT/README.md

 Create third VM to use as jumphost to access internal VMs `gcloud compute instances create vm3`

-Add NAT tag to vm2
+#### Add NAT tag to vm1
+This will allow vm1 to connect to the internet via the NAT service.
 `gcloud compute instances add-tags vm1 --tags no-ip`

 #### Connect to natted VM